-The rotating "Fresh Water Valve" located in the center of the water compartment is used to pressurize the fresh water system in your unit, as well as to fill the fresh water demand tank when the unit is connected to city water.
+The rotating "Fresh Water Valve" located in the water compartment is used to pressurize the fresh water system in your unit, as well as to fill the fresh water tank when the unit is connected to city water.
 Simply rotate the "Fresh Water Valve" to the appropriate position to perform the desired function.
-You can also monitor the fresh water tank via the SilverLeaf touchscreen (if equipped).
+For units equipped with the auto fill feature, auto fill must also be enabled at the monitor panel inside of the coach.
+You can also monitor the fresh water tank and auto fill function via the SilverLeaf touchscreen (if equipped).